jacobrosenthal/react-native-ble/README.md

 It follows the [noble](https://github.com/sandeepmistry/noble/) api usage.

-Only support of following usages on iOS !
+Support of following usages on iOS & Android !

 #### Require the module